 Classic UK Worcestershire Brands

 Several brands dominate UK shelves, each with its own taste.
+If you want a clean overview of what’s commonly available, see this guide to Worcestershire sauce brands in the UK.

 - Lea & Perrins – The original, with a balance of sweet, tangy, and umami notes.